 Jurong Rock Caverns

-JRC is located more than 100 metres below Jurong Island’s Banyan Basin and provides safe and secure storage for liquid hydrocarbons such as crude oil, condensate, naphtha and gasoil.
-Locating the JRC just beneath Jurong Island has added more infrastructural support to the major chemical companies operating there such as Chevron Philips, ExxonMobil and Shell.
+Located 130 metres below Jurong Island’s Banyan Basin, it provides safe and secure storage for liquid hydrocarbons such as crude oil, condensate, naphtha and gasoil.
+Locating the Jurong Rock Caverns just beneath Jurong Island has added more infrastructural support to the major chemical companies operating there such as Chevron Philips, ExxonMobil and Shell.

-Phase 1 of the project freed up about 60ha of usable land above ground and created 1.47 million cu metres of storage space, equivalent to 580 Olympic-sized pools.
-Completed in 2014, the cavern itself will be up to 27 m high – equivalent to a nine-storey building.
-8km of tunnels and five caverns housing a total of nine storage galleries were built using a technique that drilled and blasted sedimentary rocks and for greater stability, the inner walls were lined with rock bolts.
+Phase 1 of the project freed up about 60 hectares of usable land above ground and created 1.47 million cubic metres of storage space, equivalent to 580 Olympic-sized pools.
+Completed in 2014, the cavern itself is up to 27 metres high – equivalent to a nine-storey building.
+8 km of tunnels and five caverns housing a total of nine storage galleries were built using a technique that drilled and blasted sedimentary rocks and for greater stability, the inner walls were lined with rock bolts.

 A planned Phase 2 of the project will double Jurong Rock Caverns’ storage capacity to a total of 2.8 million cubic metres.